davve77/BetterWRD-Plugins/README.md

 Your plugin will get rejected if it breaks any of the following guidelines:
 - No use of eval() or Function constructor
 - Only open source libraries when using includeLibrary() function are allowed
+- No editing of BetterWRD globals
 - No obfuscated scripts
 - No malicious code
-- No plugins that involve the user's account, such as account switchers.
+- No plugins that involve the user's account, such as account switchers